bloombloombloom/Bloom/src/TargetController/README.md

 TargetController.
 It runs on a dedicated thread (see `Applciation::startTargetController()`).
 The source code for the TargetController component can be found in src/TargetController.
 The entry point is `TargetControllerComponent::run()`.

+### Lifetime

+The TargetController is the second (after the SignalHandler) component to be instantiated at startup, and the second to last to be destroyed when Bloom shuts down.

+The TargetController will outlive both the DebugServer and the Insight GUI components.

 ### Interfacing with the TargetController - The command-response mechanism

 Other components within Bloom can interface with the TargetController via the provided command-response mechanism.